DeisData/deisdata.github.io/git/git-utilities/index.md

 ```
 ![git log](/assets/images/git/git-utilities/bad_change.png)

 In our specific case, it's pretty easy to remember what change we made and remove it.
-But if you are editing code across many lines of different files, it can be become more challenging finding where changes are.
+But if you are editing code across many lines in different files, it can be become more challenging finding where changes are.

 Running `git diff HEAD` will show you all unstaged changes across all of the files in the repository. `HEAD` is essentially a variable that by default references the last made commit.
 Thus, `git diff HEAD` shows the difference between the last commit and our uncommitted changes.